Behold, My Servant will prosper; He will be raised and lifted up and highly exalted.

 8 This is what the LORD says: "In the time of my favor I will answer you, and in the day of salvation I will help you; I will keep you and will make you to be a covenant for the people, to restore the land and to reassign its desolate inheritances,

-Here we have God speaking to the Messiah, Jesus, saying He will be there to help Him.
+Verse 9: God is speaking to the Messiah, Jesus, His only Son saying He will be there to help Him.
 Here is the Covenant with Israel.
 Israel will be fully restored after the Great Tribulation that is still to come upon the world.
 It is a profession of what God and the Messiah would interact on and it is the Father speaking to His Son the Messiah (Christ in the Greek).
 It is saying, on this acceptable day of salvation, the day My Son goes forth to provide salvation - His mission to earth, I was right there to help Him.
 This is a prophetic past tense statement written around 750 years before Christ was on the earth speaking of Christ' mission while He would be here on the earth.
 The Apostle Paul makes reference to this scripture in his letter to the Corinthian Church.

 1 As God's fellow workers we urge you not to receive God's grace in vain.